rule

 Text 6

-Until the sun passes through the south are the days longer and until he passes through the north are the nights longer.
+Until the sun moves towards the south [before the summer solstice] the days grow longer and until it moves towards the north [before the winter solstice] the nights get longer.

 Until the sun passes through the south are the days longer and until he passes through the north are the nights longer.
 (Vedabase)